Normal Distribution Using Excel

 Problem 2: Suppose you are asked to calculate the income level which could be exceeded by only top earning 25 percent of people.
 This means to calculate the income of an individual whose percentile is 75.

-2. NORMINV function returns the inverse of the normal distribution for the specified mean and standard deviation
+2. The NORMINV function is used to calculate the inverse of the normal distribution for a given mean and standard deviation.

 = NORMINV (probability, mean, standard deviation)